google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 ### Use TensorBoard to visualize progress

-You’ll want to let model_train and model_eval run for a while before you start a TensorBoard.
-(You can start a TensorBoard immediately, but you just won’t see the metrics summary until later.)
+You'll want to let model_train and model_eval run for a while before you start a TensorBoard.
+(You can start a TensorBoard immediately, but you just won't see the metrics summary until later.)

 We can start a TensorBoard to visualize the progress of training better.
 I did